Zzzzhen1/Funky_Pendulum/README.md

 (of the methods in the `data_analysis()` class of the csv_process.py)
 1. `measure_fit()` parameters (before handling with the paramters, you need to check out how `damp_sin()` function is defined)
 2. `scan_fit()` parameters (check out how `sinusoid()` function is defined first)

+### Some Interesting Results

+Check out the [plots](https://github.com/Zzzzhen1/Funky_Pendulum/tree/main/processed_data/plots).
+They are produced using the data in the /processed_data folder and the csv_process.py.
+These plots characterise the non-linearity and the change of natural frequency with response amplitude.
+This is something you can try measuring during the practical.

 ## Experiment Setup